EU regulator drops GSK antitrust investigation

+* Gilead submits new drug application to U.S. Food and drug administration for fixed-dose combination of bictegravir, emtricitabine and tenofovir alafenamide for HIV treatment

-BRUSSELS European Union regulators have scrapped an investigation into alleged antitrust infringements by British drugmaker GlaxoSmithKline after U.S. rival Synthon withdrew its complaint, the European Commission said on Friday.
+BRUSSELS, March 2 European Union regulators has scrapped an investigation into alleged antitrust infringements by British drugmaker GlaxoSmithKline after U.S. rival Synthon withdrew its complaint, the European Commission said on Friday.

-The EU executive, which acts as the competition regulator across the 27-country EU, said the complaint related to agreements to delay the entry of cheaper medicines to the market -- so-called pay-for-delay deals.
+The EU executive, which acts as the competition regulator across the 27-country EU, said the complaint related to agreements to delay the entry of cheaper medicines entering the market -- so-called pay-for-delay deals.

 The Commission had said on Thursday it had halted a separate investigation into Anglo-Swedish drugmaker AstraZeneca and Swiss peer Nycomed after failing to find evidence of illegal pay-for-delay agreements.